mesoform/terraform-infrastructure-modules/gcp/databases/cloudsql/postgresql/README.md

 # terraform-google-sql for PostgreSQL

-Note: CloudSQL provides [disk autoresize](https://cloud.google.com/sql/docs/mysql/instance-settings#automatic-storage-increase-2ndgen) feature which can cause a [Terraform configuration drift](https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform) due to the value in `disk_size` variable, and hence any updates to this variable is ignored in the [Terraform lifecycle](https://www.terraform.io/docs/configuration/resources.html#ignore_changes).
+Note: PostgreSQL provides [disk autoresize](https://cloud.google.com/sql/docs/postgres/instance-settings#automatic-storage-increase-limit-2ndgen) feature which can cause a [Terraform configuration drift](https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform) due to the value in `disk_size` variable, and hence any updates to this variable is ignored in the [Terraform lifecycle](https://www.terraform.io/docs/configuration/resources.html#ignore_changes).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs